WE ARE EXCITED TO WELCOME YOU TO KUNDALINI YOGA AND MEDITATION !

 WHAT IS YOGA?

 Yoga is a tradition and a science with roots in ancient India that has evolved over centuries to create a feeling of peace and health in all aspects of ourselves, a union of body, mind and spirit.
 Throughout history, it has been split into various branches focusing on different aspects of yoga.
-Each branch is of the same tree, the tree of the Self (body, mind, spirit).
+Each branch is of the same tree, the tree of the Self (body, mind, spirit/self).
 Yoga means union or yoke, to yoke all the separate parts of the Self into an integrated whole.
 That is why people express a feeling of peace and relaxation with the practice of yoga since the mind isn’t tugged in so many directions when the body is relaxed.
-To read more, check out the book; “K.I.S.S.
-Guide to Yoga” by Shakta Kaur Khalsa.
+To read more, check out the website: 3HO.org

 IS YOGA A RELIGION?